Cheap NBN plans

 The cheapest NBN plans on the market will be on NBN 12 speeds.
 These plans are aimed at households with low internet needs such as web browsing and emails.
 This is usually a good option for seniors who just need home internet for the basics.

-You can pick up NBN 12 plans with data limits or unlimited data.
-Choosing a plan with a data limit can save you some serious cash, with plans available for around $30 per month.
-Plans with unlimited data are typically available between $40-$60 per month and up.
+You can pick up NBN 12 plans usually with unlimited data included.
+Plans are typically available between $50-$70 per month and up.
 Many providers will also offer month-to-month plans, along with the option to add on a modem or BYO modem.

 What to expect from cheap NBN 25 plans